FrazzIe/entity-cleanup/README.md

-# vehicle-cleanup
+# entity-cleanup

-A small script to cleanup nearby vehicles
+A small script to cleanup nearby entities